paragkhanna1/Motive_Skeletons_ROS/README.md

 _
 (Change if needed)

-For global skeleton coordinates in the Motive application use:
+For global skeleton coordinates in the Motive application use \n
 $ rosrun mocap_skeleton mocap_client_global_coordinate

-For local skeleton coordinates in the Motive application use:
+For local skeleton coordinates in the Motive application use \n
 $ rosrun mocap_skeleton mocap_client_local_coordinate